ONSdigital/sml-supporting-info/method-info/thousand-pound-correction/SML_UserDocs_ThousandPoundCorrection_Py.md

 ### Worked Examples

-- The method can be used in two ways:
+The method can be used in two ways:
 1. a single record can be specified as the input parameters to the method
 2. mutiple records can be supplied as a pandas dataframe to a wrapper function

+** Applying method to a single record **

 The following code can be used to run the thoudand pounds correction on a single record.
 This uses the input data for the single record example above.